An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Methodology

 \subsection{Particle Filter}

-The PF \cite{salmond2005introduction} implements the Bayes filter algorithm using sequential Monte Carlo methods.
-Unlike the EKF and UKF, the PF does not require any assumptions regarding the distribution.
-Instead, it uses $N$ \textit{particles} to approximate the distribution of the state vector $x_{t}$.
-The more particles there are, the more accurate the approximation of the distribution.
-Furthermore, it can handle distributions with high nonlinearity and multiple modes.
-However, the computational complexity of the PF for each update is $O(N{d^{2}})$, and it increases as $N$ grows.
-When $N$ is much larger than $d$, the PF can be much slower than the EKF and UKF \cite{gustafsson2010particle}.
-This computational burden is often the main drawback of the PF for real-time implementations.

-We proposed a depth-based PF localization (d-PFL) in Algorithm \ref{dpfl}. \textbf{PFL\_update()} takes bathymetry data, measurements, and control inputs and returns propagated particles and their weights.
-In order to evaluate the weights $w_t$, the multivariate Gaussian distribution is used as shown in Eq. \ref{weight}.
+We propose PF-based localization (PFL) in Algorithm \ref{dpfl}.
 During the update process, the algorithm only assigns weights if the particle is within the boundaries of the map.
 Once the weights for the particles are calculated, they are normalized to ensure that they sum to 1.
 Then, particles are resampled based on their weights.
-In order to avoid a situation where all the particles are trapped in incorrect positions in similar environments, some of the $N$ \textit{particles} are sampled randomly at each time step.
+To avoid a situation where all the particles are trapped in incorrect positions in similar environments, some of the $N$ \textit{particles} are sampled randomly at each time step.
 Although this can degrade the accuracy of the algorithm, it decreases the chance of incorrect estimation occurrences.
-The pose of the AUV is estimated using Eq. \ref{getpose} once the propagated particles and the corresponding weights are updated.